Hawkeye (miniseries): Development

-By September 2018, Marvel Studios was developing several limited series for its parent company Disney's streaming service, Disney+, to be centered on "second tier" characters from the Marvel Cinematic Universe (MCU) films who had not and were unlikely to star in their own films.
-By April 2019, development of an adventure series starring Jeremy Renner as his MCU film character Clint Barton / Hawkeye had begun.
-The plot was expected to follow Barton as he bequeaths the mantle of Hawkeye to Kate Bishop.
-Feige was set to produce the limited series, which would run for six to eight episodes.
-Renner had originally signed on to star in a standalone feature film focused on his character, but agreed to star in a series instead after Feige decided to redevelop the project for Disney+.
-Executive producer Trinh Tran explained that a six-hour series gave Marvel more room to explore Barton's backstory, introduce Bishop, and develop the dynamic between the two characters that appeals to fans of the comics, all of which would have been restricted by a film's two hour runtime.
-Feige officially announced Hawkeye at San Diego Comic-Con in July.
+By September 2018, Marvel Studios was developing several limited series for its parent company Disney's streaming service, Disney+, to be centered on supporting characters from the Marvel Cinematic Universe (MCU) films who had not starred in their own films.
+By April 2019, an adventure series starring Jeremy Renner as his MCU film character Clint Barton / Hawkeye was in development.
+Barton was expected to bequeath the mantle of Hawkeye to a new character, Kate Bishop, in the series.
+Marvel Studios president Kevin Feige was set to produce the limited series, which would run for six to eight episodes.
+Feige officially announced Hawkeye at San Diego Comic-Con in July 2019.
+Renner originally signed on to star in a standalone feature film focused on his character, but agreed to star in a series instead after Feige decided to redevelop the project for Disney+; Marvel Studios believed a series allowed them to explore Barton's backstory, introduce Bishop, and develop the two characters' dynamic—which was popular with fans of Marvel Comics—all of which would have been restricted by a film's two-hour runtime.

-In September 2019, Jonathan Igla was revealed to be serving as the series' head writer.
-Amy Berg had also been a contender for head writer.
-In July 2020, Rhys Thomas was hired to direct three episodes for the series, and to serve as an executive producer, with filmmaking duo Bert & Bertie hired to direct the other three.
-Borys Kit at The Hollywood Reporter felt hiring these directors indicated the series could have a "light-hearted tone", given the past work from each.
-Brad Winderbaum, Victoria Alonso, and Louis D'Esposito also serve as executive producers.
-The series consists of six episodes.
-Budgets for each episode were reported to be as much as $25 million.
+Jonathan Igla was revealed to be the series' head writer in September 2019.
+Amy Berg had also been a contender for the role.
+In July 2020, Rhys Thomas was hired to direct three episodes of the series and serve as an executive producer, with filmmaking duo Bert & Bertie hired to direct the other three episodes.
+Marvel Studios' Feige, Louis D'Esposito, Victoria Alonso, Trinh Tran, and Brad Winderbaum executive produced alongside Igla and Thomas.
+Budgets for each of the six episodes were reported to be as much as $25 million.